Sly and the Family Stone: Stand! (1969)

 In late 1968, Sly and the Family Stone released the single "Everyday People", which became their first No. 1 hit.
 "Everyday People" was a protest against prejudice of all kinds and popularized the catchphrase "different strokes for different folks".
 With its B-side "Sing a Simple Song", it served as the lead single for the band's fourth album, Stand!, which was released on May 3, 1969.
 The Stand! album eventually sold more than three million copies; its title track peaked at No. 22 in the U.S. Stand! is considered one of the artistic high points of the band's career.
 It contained the above three tracks as well as the songs "I Want to Take You Higher" (which was the B-side of the "Stand!" single), "Don't Call Me Nigger, Whitey", "Sex Machine", and "You Can Make It If You Try".

-The band headlined the Harlem Cultural Festival before tens of thousands of spectators in Mount Morris Park in 1969, several weeks before the more widely known Woodstock festival.
-The concert series is the subject of a 2021 documentary film by Ahmir "Questlove" Thompson called Summer of Soul.
+The band headlined the Harlem Cultural Festival before tens of thousands of spectators in Mount Morris Park in 1969.
+The concert series is the subject of a 2021 documentary film directed by Ahmir "Questlove" Thompson called Summer of Soul.

 The success of Stand! secured Sly and the Family Stone a performance slot at the landmark Woodstock Music and Art Festival.
 They performed their set during the early-morning hours of August 17, 1969; their performance was said to be one of the best shows of the festival.
 A new non-album single, "Hot Fun in the Summertime", was released the same month and went to No. 2 on the U.S. pop chart (peaking in October, after the summer of 1969 had already ended).
 In 1970, following the release of the Woodstock documentary, the single of "Stand!" and "I Want to Take You Higher" was reissued with the latter song now the A-side; it reached the Top 40.